Excel Subtract Date (Table of Contents )

-Working with dates in Excel is a common thing for someone being a data analyst, isn’t it?
+Working with dates in Excel is common for someone being a data analyst, isn’t it?
 You might have worked on a lot of those.
-However, while working with a large set of dates, the possible chances are that you may encounter a situation where you want to find out the difference between two dates.
+However, while working with a large set of dates, the possible chances are that you may encounter a situation where you want to find out the difference between the two dates.
 Maybe, you are interested in getting the number of days between two date values.
 I might be interested in finding out the number of months that are falling between those two dates or likewise being interested in years as well.
 It is an easy task at first when you look at it.

 Examples to Subtract Date in Excel

-In this article, we will see how to subtract two dates based on certain criteria to get the desired result.
+This article will see how to subtract two dates based on certain criteria to get the desired result.
 Follow the article as well as steps for each example below: